LeiXuAI/LeiPublication/SwMLDA/README.md

 ## Acknowledgments

-Remember to cite our paper and work [1], if you refer this work.
+Remember to cite our paper and work [1], if you would refer this work.

 ## References
 <cite>L. Xu, J. Raitoharju, A. Iosifidis and M. Gabbouj, "Saliency-Based Multilabel Linear Discriminant Analysis," in IEEE Transactions on Cybernetics, doi: 10.1109/TCYB.2021.3069338.</cite>